 The iPhone basically sells in two states:

-- iPhone locked to Apple's carrier partners, or
+- iPhone locked to carrier network

 - Factory Unlocked iPhone.